Flow of Topics

 Treatment of Soma pill and Alcohol addiction

-The use of Soma pill is recommended for short-term usage, for a period of 2 to 3 weeks.
-As the medication can cause addiction and withdrawal symptoms.
+Soma pill is recommended for short-term usage for 2 to 3 weeks as the medication can cause addiction and withdrawal symptoms.
 Also, alcohol addiction can cause memory loss and physical hazards.
-Both the substances can cause serious life-threatening effects so it is always recommended to take suggestions from physicians and seek help.
-Some common measures are:
+Both the substances can cause serious life-threatening effects, so we recommend taking suggestions from physicians and seeking help.
+Some standard measures are:

 - Assessment by an addiction treatment professional